Establishing and operating transparent

 Directors’ compensation consists of monthly fixed compensation and performance-based compensation in the form of cash bonuses (short-term incentive) and stock-based compensation (long-term incentive) based on the idea that directors should be appropriately incentivized to pursue sustained growth in Toyoda Gosei’s value.
 Directors’ compensation is split roughly 70:20:10 among monthly compensation, cash bonuses, and stock-based compensation, respectively.

 Monthly compensation is set at a fixed amount that reflects the recipient’s job responsibilities and experience as well as compensation levels at other companies.
 Cash bonuses are based primarily on fiscal yearly consolidated operating profit.
 Secondary variables that factor into their determination include the degree to which fiscal yearly plans are attained, employees’ bonus levels, bonus levels at other companies, medium- to long-term earnings, previously paid bonus amounts, and contributions to ESG management.
 Stock-based compensation is intended as an incentive to pursue sustained growth in Toyoda Gosei’s value.
-It is paid in the form of restricted stock to promote greater sharing of value with shareholders.
+It is paid in the form of restricted stock-based compensation to promote greater sharing of value with shareholders.

 Outside directors and Audit & Supervisory Board members receive only fixed monthly compensation because their role is to oversee and audit management from an independent vantage point.